Polaris Dormitory | 92nd Generation | 91st Generation | 90th Generation | Totsuki Academy | Other

 - Bias Steamroller: She snubs the traditional chefs, deeming them to be far inferior to the Noirs.

-- Blessed With Suck: Just like her daughter, she also has the "God's Tongue."
+- Blessed with Suck: Just like her daughter, she also has the "God's Tongue."
 It's implied that her exceptionally refined palate led her body to reject any kind of food entirely, forcing her to get her nutrients through an IV bag.

 - Blue-and-Orange Morality: She has some seriously questionable morals as she invited actual criminals to participate at BLUE, just because she was bored of eating dishes from the traditional chefs.
 She also has the gall to express that the traditional chefs (many of them highly reputed chefs) this year are merely to serve as fodder for the Noirs.
 She doesn't even bat an eye when the Noirs blatantly sabotage their opponents.
 Other bookmen describe her to be a capricious person.
-The Bookmaster justifies all her actions in the name of fulfilling their culinary whims.
+The Bookmaster justifies all her actions in the name of fulfilling her culinary whims.

 - The Chessmaster: She organizes the BLUE competition in an effort to try and oust Erina.